Patrick-CNP/artcell/README.md

 - Global efficient storage with no copies (efficient) properly build for Web scale (we use IPFS, but there are Dat, torrent)
 - Fast blockhains with propert entprise security (NEO with dBFT, .NET)

+---

+We do not solve original author problem now (we should just do econimically efficent alternativ), but when we have:

+- Use same upporach as above markets
+- User machine learning and third party services to detect issues (scan all p2p, including pirate networks)